hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

 The idioms defined in the book are so helpful as a reference, I wanted to create a lexicon based on them for my own personal use.

-Perhaps you will find it useful too.

-*Remember that this is a high level reference with simplified examples.
+Perhaps you will find it useful too.  *Just remember that this is a high level reference with simplified examples.
 You should read the book to learn how to best apply these features.*